Lawrence Durrell

-Born in India to British colonial parents, he was sent to England at the age of eleven for his education.
-He did not like formal education, but started writing poetry at age 15.
-His first book was published in 1935, when he was 23.
+Born in India to British parents, he was sent to England at the age of 11 for his education.
+He did not like formal education, and started writing poetry at the age of 15.
+His first book was published in 1935, when he was 23 years old.
 In March 1935 he and his mother and younger siblings moved to the island of Corfu.
 Durrell spent many years thereafter living around the world.

 His most famous work is The Alexandria Quartet, published between 1957 and 1960.
 The best-known novel in the series is the first, Justine.
 Beginning in 1974, Durrell published The Avignon Quintet, using many of the same techniques.
 The first of these novels, Monsieur, or the Prince of Darkness, won the James Tait Black Memorial Prize in 1974.
 The middle novel, Constance, or Solitary Practices, was nominated for the 1982 Booker Prize.
-By the end of the century, Durrell was a bestselling author and one of the most celebrated writers in England.
+In the 20th century, Durrell was a bestselling author and one of the most celebrated writers in England.

 Durrell supported his writing by working for many years in the Foreign Service of the British government.
 His sojourns in various places during and after World War II (such as his time in Alexandria, Egypt) inspired much of his work.
 He married four times, and had a daughter with each of his first two wives.

 Early years in India and schooling in England

 Durrell was born in Jalandhar, British India, the eldest son of Indian-born British colonials Louisa (who was Anglo-Irish) and Lawrence Samuel Durrell, an engineer of English ancestry.
 His first school was St. Joseph's School, North Point, Darjeeling.
-He had three younger siblings— two brothers and a sister - naturalist Gerald Durrell, Leslie Durrell and author Margaret Durrell.
+He had three younger siblings — two brothers and a sister — naturalist Gerald Durrell, Leslie Durrell and author Margaret Durrell.

-Like many other children of the British Raj, at the age of eleven, Durrell was sent to England for schooling, where he briefly attended St. Olave's Grammar School before being sent to St. Edmund's School, Canterbury.
+Like many other children of the British Raj, at the age of 11, Durrell was sent to England for schooling, where he briefly attended St Olave's Grammar School before being sent to St Edmund's School Canterbury.
 His formal education was unsuccessful, and he failed his university entrance examinations.
-He began to write poetry seriously at the age of fifteen.
-His first collection, Quaint Fragments, was published in 1931, when he was 19.
+He began to write poetry seriously at the age of 15.
+His first collection, Quaint Fragments, was published in 1931, when he was 19 years old.

 Durrell's father died of a brain haemorrhage in 1928, at the age of 43.
 His mother brought the family to England, and in 1932, she, Durrell, and his younger siblings settled in Bournemouth.
 There, he and his younger brother Gerald became friends with Alan G. Thomas, who had a bookstore and would become an antiquarian.
+Durrell had a short spell working for an estate agent in Leytonstone (East London).